Advanced Orthopedics and Sports Medicine

 1. Decrease pain and inflammation.

-2. Increase activity tolerance.
+2. Increase activity toleranc

 3. Encourage wound healing.